Stellenangebote - Doktorarbeiten

 - HiWi Jobs

-The candidate’s project work could include topics covering:
+The topic of the candidate’s project work is flexible, and could include topics covering:

-2. Detector simulation, to understand the production of neutrons and secondary fragments, and comparisons with the detector performance, or study proposed changes.
+3. Detector simulation, to understand the production of neutrons and secondary fragments, and comparisons with the detector performance, or study proposed hardware changes.

 The candidate will be supported with funding from the Deutsche Forschungsgemeinschaft (DFG) at the TV-L E13(75%) contract level while participating in the beam profile monitor project.

-Applications are accepted until July 15th, 2019, but will remain open until filled.
-If you have any questions, feel free to contact the email address above.
+Applications are accepted until December 15th, 2019, but will remain open until filled.
+If you have any questions, feel free to contact the email addresses above.

 Heidelberg Universität is an equal opportunity employer and welcomes applications from women.
 Handicapped applicants will be preferentially treated, if equally qualified.